Lecture Capture at MSU - FAQ

 Do I need to capture all my lectures for a semester?

-No, begin at whatever level you are comfortable with - a single lecture, a 5 minute “how to” recorded in your office, some simple tests just for you or colleagues, or anywhere in between.
+No, begin at whatever level you are comfortable with - a single lecture focusing on one topic or concept, a 5 minute “how to” recorded in your office, some simple tests just for you or colleagues, or anywhere in between.
+A good strategy is to start with recorded lectures for areas that students tend to struggle in because it will have the most impact there by allowing for repeated views, then build from these recorded lectures.

 Do I need to edit my captured lectures?